yatisht/usher/src/matUtils/README.md

 **-p**: Prune the samples indicated by other arguments instead of extracting them to create the subtree.

+**-R**: Resolve polytomies by insertion of internal nodes with branch length 0.
+Prevents condensed tree output.

 **-d**: Set the directory to save output files.
 Directory must already exist.
 Default is current directory

 **-S**: Write the path of mutations defining each selected sample to a file.